berrythewa/crypto-intel-gather/docs/ROADMAP.md

 ## ✅ What Next?

-1. Want me to scaffold Phase 1 in Rust with wallet tracking + DexScreener + DB writing using Alloy?
+1. Want me to scaffold Phase 1 in Rust with wallet tracking using Alloy + public RPC endpoints?
 2. Want help setting up the VPS and PostgreSQL database for production deployment?
 3. Want starter code for a PostgreSQL schema and Rust models with sqlx + Alloy types?